We’d like to introduce you to Fred the Gulf fritillary butterfly so you can understand more about his species.

 Hi.
 I’m Fred, the Gulf fritillary butterfly.
-I’m named “Fred” because marketers say anthropomorphizing myself will personalize and endear me to you.
-Is it working?
+I’m named “Fred” because marketers say anthropomorphizing myself will personalize and endear me to you humans.
+Is it working yet?

 In the case of all the fruit and berries you eat, my friends and I did that.
 Yes, without us, you wouldn’t have plant babies to eat.
 You’re welcome.

 My parents met on an edible organic landscape called Tyrant Farms in Greenville, SC.
 Rumor has it that there’s a female human living there who is a little bit bossy, hence the name of the place.

 As the story goes, my dad saw my mom’s stunning pollen-coated proboscis while she was foraging Mexican sunflowers and immediately fell antennae over spiracle in love.

 Fred the Gulf fritillary’s pollinator friends are imperiled